 Amazon has been forced to make changes in other markets.
 In Europe, Amazon agreed with the EU Commission’s request that it change its cancelation procedure, so that European consumers can cancel their subscription within two clicks, using a prominent and clear “cancel button.”
-But in the U.S., where Amazon is fighting the FTC’s investigation, Amazon continues to employ dark patterns to exploit U.S. consumers.
+But in the U.S., where Amazon is fighting the FTC’s investigation, attorneys say Amazon continues to employ dark patterns to exploit U.S. consumers.
 We believe legal action can help.

 TOP CONSUMER RIGHTS FIRM

 Hagens Berman is one of the most successful consumer litigation law firms in the U.S. and has achieved more than $320 billion in settlements for consumers in lawsuits against Big Tech, retailers, food corporations, automakers, big banks and others.
 The firm is currently leading multiple antitrust cases against Amazon on behalf of its customers, and the firm has achieved many record-breaking victories in matters benefitting consumers.
 Your claim will be handled by attorneys experienced in consumer law.

 NO COST TO YOU

 There is no cost or fee whatsoever involved in joining this case.
 In the event Hagens Berman or any other firm obtains a settlement that provides benefits to class members, the court will decide a reasonable fee to be awarded to the class's legal team.
 In no case will any class member ever be asked to pay any out-of-pocket sum.